MarikoSakuragi/BHA-2022/week3/index.md

 ・A spur gear will be shown.
 ![Gear6](/photo/Fusion_pic_6.jpeg)<br/>
 <br/>
-・I add a small spun gear.
+・I added another small spun gear.
 It can be easily made by changing the number of teeth when setting details.<br/>
 ![Gear7](/photo/Fusion_pic_7.jpeg)<br/>
 <br/>
 <br/>